Microsoft to sell Activision Blizzard cloud gaming rights to Ubisoft in UK approval bid

 Microsoft has announced plans to sell the cloud gaming rights to Activision Blizzard titles to Ubisoft in an effort to get approval for its pending acquisition of the Call of Duty maker in the U.K.

-Under this 15-year deal, Microsoft would still own and operate Activision Blizzard games, but Ubisoft would ultimately control where these titles can be streamed.
+Under this 15-year deal, Microsoft would still own and operate Activision Blizzard games, but Ubisoft would ultimately have worldwide control over where these titles can be streamed.
 This includes bringing these titles to the French publisher’s own Ubisoft+ streaming service.
 Ever since Microsoft announced its intention to acquire Activision Blizzard, it’s been upfront about its desire to put the company’s games on its Xbox Game Pass service.

 However, there has been concern from regulatory bodies and rivals like PlayStation that this would be anti-competitive, with the CMA, in particular, blocking the deal and arguing that it would give Microsoft too much of a leg up in the nascent cloud gaming market.